To use ICT to enhance an innovative learning environment so as to develop students for a global society

-As part of the effort to engage our pupils through the use of ICT, the school has stipulated certain days in the school’s calendar as e-learning days as pupils need not attend school.
+As part of the effort to engage our students through the use of ICT, the school has stipulated certain days in the school’s calendar as e-learning days as students need not attend school.
 They are expected to do the online resources found in the e-learning portals assigned by their subject teachers.
-Every pupil will be provided with a password to access the e-learning portals both in school and at home.
+Every student will be provided with a password to access the e-learning portals both in school and at home.

 The objectives of e-learning are:

 1.To provide an alternative to schooling in case of school closure due to epidemic emergencies.